I have to say I would HIGHLY recommend Findley & Rogers firm ...

 - Go hunting for sport

 - Defend your family and home against criminal threats

-When you have had your firearm rights revoked, it is possible to get a felony conviction just for being in the same room with a gun even if it is owned by someone else.
+When your firearm rights have been revoked, it is possible to get a felony conviction just for being in the same room with a gun even if it is owned by someone else.
 At Findley & Rogers, our team of gun rights restoration lawyers can help you regain your rights and protect yourself from legal risks like these.

 There are many eligibility requirements you must meet in order to restore your firearm rights, including potentially needing to expunge your record in Washington state.
-When you call us for a free consultation, our gun rights lawyers will discuss your specific case and actions you can take to restore your rights.
+When you call us for a free consultation, our gun rights attorneys will discuss your specific case and actions you can take to restore your rights.